1 – Understand what ‘smart casual’ means in practice

 The perfect smart-casual outfit needs to be comfortable and reflect your personal style without going too far in either the casual or smart direction.
 Here’s a simple litmus test to see if your outfit has the balance right:

-- If you’d wear it to a wedding, funeral or to the Queen’s garden party – it’s too smart.
+- If you'd wear it to a wedding, funeral or to the Queens garden party then it's too smart.

 The importance is in feeling comfortable